Site logo

 Fees

 Banks and transfer companies will generally charge some kind of fee per transaction which generally ranges from $15 to $30.
-For amounts over $1000 the difference between the exchange rate offered and the interbank rate is greater then the fee.
+For amounts over $1000, the difference between the exchange rate offered and the interbank rate is greater than the fee.

 Some banks and services will advertise “free” transfers but the exchange rate offered will cover their costs.